 Half of all home heating fires occur in December, January and February, according the State Fire Marshal’s Office.

-“Every winter, firefighters across the state respond to thousands of home fires caused by improper heaters, fireplaces, wood burning stoves, etc.,” Fire Marshal Jim Greeson said Thursday.
+“Every winter, firefighters across the state respond to thousands of home fires caused by improper heaters, fireplaces, wood burning stoves, etc.,” Fire Marshal Jim Greeson said earlier this year.
 “Properly placed smoke alarms will give families the most of the few minutes they have to react in a fire.”

 Don’t let this happen to your family.
 The fire marshal says smoke detectors should be installed on every level of a home and placed near sleeping areas.